oakes/java-assignments/curriculum/week1.md

   * Why getters and setters?
     * Can be useful over direct field access if you want to enforce constraints
     * Interesting comments from [Notch](http://notch.tumblr.com/post/15782716917/coding-skill-and-the-decline-of-stagnation)
-* Work through examples of using string methods in the REPL
+* Work through examples of using `String` methods in the REPL
-  * Look up the Java doc for `String`
   * Call methods
     * `charAt`
     * `contains`